Millions of Americans suffer from spring allergies. If you’re one of them, take heart; there are steps you can take to minimize your symptoms.

 • If you have a pet, wipe down its fur, which gets laden with pollen, before the animal comes inside.

-Can You Avoid Allergies by Moving?
+Can You Avoid Tree Pollen Allergies by Moving?

-There’s no easy escape from tree allergies, since airborne tree pollens can travel great distances.
+There’s no easy escape from tree pollen allergies, since airborne tree pollens can travel great distances.
 “Many of these pollens are small and light, and even if the grove of trees is a mile away, you can still be miserable,” says Dr. Frank Virant, head of the allergy division at Seattle Children’s Hospital.

 Plus, the symptoms can follow you almost wherever you move.

-Not long ago, you could escape spring tree allergy season by skipping down to Arizona for a few months.
+Years ago, you could escape spring tree allergy season by skipping down to Arizona for a few months.
 “It used to be that people with allergies to alder or birch would go to places like Phoenix, Tucson or Palm Springs and stay until the end of April or until it got too hot,” says Virant.

 Today, there would be almost no point.
 While these cities still don’t have alder and birch, many plants that are not indigenous to the area are being planted, says Virant.
 Within a few years, newcomers become sensitized to these new trees and allergic symptoms return with a vengeance.